GirishHosalli/aic1/README.md

 * It's backers include NEA, Elad Gil, Nat Friedman (former CEO of GitHub), and Databricks, Susan Wojcicki (Former CEO of Youtube), Paul Buchheit (Creator of Gmail), Soleio (Designer of Messenger, Dropbox), NVIDIA, Yann LeCun (Chief Scientist, Meta), Andrej Karpathy (Founding Member, OpenAI), Ashish Vaswani (Lead Inventor of Transformer), Amjad Masad (CEO, Replit), Clem Delangue (CEO, HuggingFace), Jeff Bezos (through Bezos Expeditions Fund), Tobi Lutke (Shopify founder), Bob Muglia (formaer Microsoft President), Bessemer Venture Partners, Naval Ravikant, Balaji Srinivasan, Guillermo Rauch, Austen Allred, Factorial Funds, and Kindred Ventures,

 ## Business Activities
-* [Perplexity.ai] (https://www.perplexity.ai), founded in 2022, is an innovative alternative to Google that provides contextually rich answers and has 10 million monthly active users.
+* [Perplexity.ai](https://www.perplexity.ai), founded in 2022, is an innovative alternative to Google that provides contextually rich answers and has 10 million monthly active users.
 * Perplexity's mission statement "Our long-term mission is to become the best platform for answers and information, serving as the go-to source for people seeking quick, accurate answers tailored to their asks.
 We envision Perplexity AI as a platform beyond a traditional search engine, evolving into a comprehensive knowledge hub where anyone can explore and learn effortlessly.
 In pursuit of this vision, we are committed to providing citations with every answer, providing proper attribution for sources of information and allowing for verification."